 This is where the widespread Internet of Things integration comes in.
 IoT systems will help autonomous vehicles to communicate with each other on the road.
 Cars equipped with different levels of audiovisual abilities will be able to navigate congested roadways and reduce accidents originating in driver behaviors.

 Moreover, the applications of car data are basically endless.
-That’s why the Internet of Things and Big Data solutions are going to shape the future of autonomous vehicles.
+Such data can be incredibly valuable to companies that have vehicle fleets and need to have full visibility into where each car is and how it’s being operated.
+That's why the Internet of Things and Big Data solutions are going to shape the future of autonomous vehicles.

 4. Decentralized computing models

 Processing the massive volume of data generated by autonomous vehicles presents a problem.
 However, by combining onboard data storage with cloud-based computing, automotive companies can create decentralized computing models that pave the way to success.